wikimedia/banana-i18n/README.md

 const banana = new Banana('es')
 ```

-Once the banana i18n is initialized you can change the lcoale using setLocale method
+Once the banana i18n is initialized you can change the locale using setLocale method

 ```javascript
 banana.setLocale('es'); // Change to new locale